prisma-utils/prisma-utils/libs/prismerge/README.md

 npx prismerge -g -i prismerge.json
 ```

-to create a default `prismerge` configuration file.
+to create a default `prismerge.json` configuration file.
 This file looks like this:

 ```json
 {